gc3-uzh-ch/gridka-school/tutorial/nova_api.rst

 Edit the file ``/etc/openstack-dashboard/local_settings.py`` and update the ``OPENSTACK_HOST`` variable::

-    OPENSTACK_HOST = "auth-node.example.org"
+    OPENSTACK_HOST = "auth-node.ostklab"

-From the **physical node** you can connect to the api-node node by opening the URL ``http://172.16.0.6/horizon`` on your web browser
+From the **physical node** you can connect to the api-node node by opening the URL ``http://172.17.0.6/horizon`` on your web browser

 ..